electron/governance/wg-infra/README.md

 1. Show a continued interest in the systems this group is responsible for
 2. Be a long-trusted member of the maintainers community
+3. TBD, this group is still forming primarily in an organizational capacity, when the initial storm is over this list will be updated with a more accurate set of requirements

 ## WG Removal Policy